cloudcosmonaut/Browser/Windows.md

 # Windows Packaging

-The following additional files are required for packaging to the Windows platform.
+The additional files in `packaging_win` are required for packaging to the Windows platform.

 ## GTK Windows 10 Theme